mikelgoig/php-microservice-example/docs/architecture/tech-stack.md

 ## Rationale for Choices

 - **PHP and Symfony:** Chosen for robustness and rich ecosystem for backend development.
+- **API Platform:** Provides a powerful and flexible framework for building APIs, offering features like serialization, validation, and OpenAPI documentation out of the box.
+- **Ecotone:** Enables messaging and event-driven architecture with support for event sourcing, CQRS, and asynchronous processing, enhancing system scalability and maintainability.
 - **RabbitMQ:** Supports reliable message processing in a distributed system.
 - **Docker:** Simplifies environment setup and ensures consistency across development and production.